-New England Patriots Player James White’s Father Killed, Mother In Serious Condition After Car Crash
+New England Patriots Player James White’s Father Killed, Mother In Serious Condition, After Car Crash

 — Russell Wilson (@DangeRussWilson) September 20, 2020

-A native of Fort Lauderdale, White is currently playing in his seventh NFL season.
+A native of Fort Lauderdale, Florida, White is currently playing in his seventh NFL season.
 He has played as a running back for the New England Patriots his entire career and can boast three Super Bowl wins.

 This is the third piece of bad news to befall the team this week.

-On Monday, coach Bill Belichick’s mother passed away at 98-years-old in Annapolis, Maryland from natural causes.
-The legendary coach had often talked about both his parents’ influence in his football career.
+On Monday, coach Bill Belichick’s 98-year-old mother passed away in Annapolis, Maryland, from natural causes.
+The legendary coach had often talked about both his parents’ influence in his football career, via the Boston Globe.

-Four days later, Belichick’s long-term girlfriend, Linda Holliday, lost her father.
+Four days later, Belichick’s long-time girlfriend, Linda Holliday, lost her father as well.

+Tonight’s matchup had previously been plagued with rumors of cancellation due to the West Coast wildfire, as was recently reported by The Inquisitr.